-We welcome your feedback on this Progress Report for the first year of our Accessibility Plan or about Zoom Phone accessibility in general at zoomphone-canada-access@zoom.us or at (877) 662-1070.
-You may also submit feedback anonymously through our main feedback portal at https://zoom.us/feed, referencing the Accessible Canada Act and Zoom Phone.
-You may also submit feedback through our Feedback Process outlined on this page.
-The feedback you submit will be acknowledged in the same order and manner in which it was received, unless your feedback was provided anonymously.
+We welcome your feedback on this Progress Report for the second year of our Accessibility Plan or about Zoom Phone accessibility in general via email at zoomphone-canada-access@zoom.us or via phone at (877) 662-1070.
+You may also submit feedback anonymously through our main feedback portal, referencing the Accessible Canada Act and Zoom Phone.
+You may also submit feedback through our Feedback Process on this page.
+The feedback you submit will be acknowledged in the same order and manner in which it is received, unless your feedback was provided anonymously.